studiobigli/gdpr-project/README.md

 This will run the unit testing, check for security vulnerabilities in the code and any dependencies, and check for any issues with PEP8 compliance using Flake8.

 For deploying the AWS Infrastructure with Terraform, you are required to replace values in the included terraform/example.tfbackend and terraform/example.tfvars files.

 In example.tfvars, choose a suitable prefix for your S3 buckets (I suggest a random string containing numbers and lower case letters).
-You should also choose whichever AWS region is best suited for you (for example, eu-west-1)
+You should also choose whichever AWS region is best suited for you.

 In example.tfbackend, choose a suitable name for your backend S3 which will store your terraform.tfstate file.

 When the above is completed, you can deploy the AWS Infrastructure with: